Skip to content

 • Limited texting reach to the US, Canada, and select Caribbean regions

+With SimpleTexting, you can set up an auto-responder to send customers drip campaigns, follow-up texts, or coupon codes based on specific keywords.
 For example, if a customer texts “PAW” to your business phone number to check current dog food deals, the auto-responder will send the customer a list of available deals.

-You can also access a range of technical marketing tools with SimpleTexting’s built-in apps.
+You can also access a range of marketing tools with SimpleTexting’s built-in apps.
 These tools help you run text-based polls, surveys, and sweepstakes.
 You can also send push notifications and gain valuable analytics for better insights.

+SimpleTexting has a 14-day trial that lets you access all features, but you’re capped at 50 daily messages.
 Keep in mind that SimpleTexting only lets you text numbers in the US, Canada, and select regions in the Caribbean.

 Key features of SimpleTexting